AliM-1997/Smart-Machine-Managment-System/README.md

 <!-- project philosophy -->
 <img src="./readme/title2.svg"/>

-> Industrial Machine Management and Predictive Maintenance System is designed to optimize machine performance and reduce downtime by leveraging advanced data analytics and machine learning.
-The platform focuses on providing actionable insights to ensure industrial machines operate efficiently and predictively.
+> Industrial Machine Management and Predictive Maintenance System is designed to optimize machine performance and reduce downtime by leveraging advanced data analytics and machine learning, providing actionable AI-driven insights to enhance machine uptime and operational efficiency through proactive maintenance and reduced unexpected failures.
->
-> C Our mission is to enhance machine uptime and operational efficiency through AI-driven insights, fostering a more proactive approach to maintenance and reducing unexpected failures.
-We believe in transforming industrial operations by making data-driven decisions accessible and actionable.

 ### User Stories

-- As a plant manager, I want to access a dashboard that displays comprehensive information on machine health.
+- As a manager, I want to access a dashboard that displays comprehensive information on machine health.
-- As a plant manager, I want to view upcoming maintenance schedules on the dashboard.
+- As a manager, I want to view upcoming maintenance schedules on the dashboard.
-- As a plant manager, I want to review historical data on machine performance and maintenance.
+- As a manager, I want to review historical data on machine performance and maintenance.

 <br><br>

 ### User Stories

-- As a plant owner, I want to access a high-level dashboard that provides an overview of overall machine health and operational efficiency.
-- As a plant owner, I want to see consolidated reports on maintenance activities and machine performance.
-- As a plant owner, I want to receive notifications of significant issues or trends affecting plant operations.

-<br><br>

-### User Stories

 - As a user, I want to get alerts about upcoming maintenance to avoid disruptions.
-- As a regular user, I want to view machine performance data to spot issues early.
+- As a user, I want to view machine performance data to spot issues early.
-- As a regular user, I want to check the maintenance schedule to plan my work around downtime.
+- As a user, I want to check the maintenance schedule to plan my work around downtime.

 <br><br>